LT-IntroToAI-SY2526/assignment-0-SanyahBovan/writeup.md

 **1. What is the difference between Git and GitHub?**

-The main difference I notice is that Git is a VCS while GitHub has an easy to use interface.
  Git is the software that fuels GitHub, and GitHub is used to provide refuge to some of the most advanced technologies.
+I think of it as Git is the Organ System used to keep GitHub alive or Git is the dermis and GitHub is the epidermis.

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**